The secret to clear thinking and decision-making is to learn, invent, and adopt mental models.

-You’ve probably noticed people you work with who are effective at leading can frame complex ideas simply.
+You’ve probably noticed effective leaders can frame complex ideas simply.
 They’ll lead conversations like this:

 “Well, I think there are three things we should focus on, not 15, and they are…”

 “Folks, I think there’s another way of looking at this problem.
 What if we viewed the problem through these four lenses…”

-A key to doing this effectively is to be conscious of the concept of Mental Models.
-I blundered through a large part of my career, not being overtly conscious of the concept.
-But once a mentor coached me on utilizing them intentionally, I quickly found I could be much more effective in driving debate and getting people and organizations aligned.
+The key to simplifying the complex like this is to be conscious of the concept of Mental Models.
+I blundered through a large part of my career not being overtly conscious of the concept.
+Once a mentor coached me on utilizing them intentionally, I quickly became more effective in driving debate and getting people and organizations aligned.

 “A mental model is an explanation of how something works.
 It is a concept, framework, or worldview that you carry around in your mind to help you interpret the world and understand the relationship between things.
 Mental models are deeply held beliefs about how the world works.”James Clear